davidsanchezr81/Terraform-AWS-Training/README.md

 - Now we need to understand the concept of State on Terraform https://www.terraform.io/language/state

+- State is the important feature on Terraform

 - In the project, a .tfstate file will be created with all the data brought from AWS.
 Normally this file would be created on terraform cloud or aws, not locally.

 <img width="1087" alt="Screenshot 2022-07-13 at 22 49 48" src="https://user-images.githubusercontent.com/35227449/178842819-ddd93477-be0f-4d09-ab16-49b63bae249e.png">